Oats87/oats87.github.io/_posts/2017-10-19-mini-cluster.markdown

 			604800
 			38400 )
 vm.example.com.
 IN	NS	dns.vm.example.com.
-dns.vm.example.com.
+bastion.vm.example.com.
+IN  A 172.16.32.5 ; This is the IP of your Bastion host dns.vm.example.com.
 IN	A	172.16.32.10 ; This should be the IP of your DNS VM master.vm.example.com.
 IN	A	172.16.32.15 ; This should be the IP of your master VM infranode.vm.example.com.
 IN	A	172.16.32.20 ; This should be the IP of your infrastructure VM